F-35 supporters call on Madison to delay resolution opposing the jets

-Supporters of stationing a squadron of F-35s at Madison's Truax Field are calling for the City Council to delay consideration of an advisory referendum opposing the jets because the COVID-19 coronavirus outbreak and associated "safer at home" order will limit the opportunity for public comment on the contentious issue.
+Supporters of stationing a squadron of F-35 jets at Madison’s Truax Field are calling for the Madison City Council to delay consideration of an advisory resolution opposing the jets because the COVID-19 outbreak and the associated “safer at home” order will limit the opportunity for public comment on the contentious issue.

 But one of the sponsors of the resolution said that with a decision potentially coming any day now on which bases will get the jets, it’s important for the council to make its position known.